vhrique/ELT/README.md

 ## Versioning

-We use a three codes versioning system: vA.B.C.
+We use a three-codes versioning system: vA.B.C.

 * A stands for the major revision, and will be used when a major new feature is added or compatibility to previous major revision is lost.
 * B stands for minor revision, where new features will be added.
-* C is used for fixing bugs in the code.
+* C is used for minor adjustments and bug fixing.

 ## Authors